Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching: Experiments

 \subsubsection{Evaluation of dataset size}

-Because small datasets lead to underestimation in CNN recognition, we validated the performances of CNNs trained with different sized sub-datasets of the YCB dataset.
+Because small datasets lead to underestimation in CNN recognition, we validated the performances of the CNNs trained with different sized sub-datasets of the YCB dataset.
 We prepared five sub-datasets containing 10, 50, 100, 500, and 1000 images per grasp type.
-The images were randomly sampled such that a sub-dataset included all images from the other smaller sub-datasets.
+The images were randomly sampled such that a sub-dataset included all the images from the other smaller sub-datasets.
 The CNNs were tested with sub-datasets of the YCB-mimic dataset.
 We refer to these sub-datasets as the test datasets.
 The test datasets were created by randomly sampling 100 images per grasp type.
 The performances of the CNNs were validated ten times using different test datasets.

-Fig. \ref{fig:fig4} shows the results.
-The CNN performance tended to increase with the dataset size and converged above 500 images per grasp type.
-This indicates that the YCB dataset is sufficiently large to avoid underestimation due to insufficient images.
+Fig.~\ref{fig:fig4} shows the result.
+The CNN performance tended to increase with the size of the dataset and converged above 500 images per grasp type.
+This result indicates that the YCB dataset is sufficiently large to avoid underestimation due to insufficient images.